From Dual Unitarity to Generic Quantum Operator Spreading: Scattering Amplitudes and Operator Entanglements

 This quantity determines the higher-order values of $B_k$ as

-In the following we use an argument based on monogamy of entanglement to derive the stronger bound $B_k\leq q^2$.
+In the following we make use of the fact that the gate $\mathfrak{U}$ determining $B_k$ is constructed out of the two-site gate $U$ by diagonal composition (see Eq.~\eqref{eq:op_to_state_general}) to derive the stronger bound $B_k\leq q^2$.
+We use an argument based on monogamy of entanglement.
 On the level of operators it expresses that operators constructed by diagonal composition cannot be separable with respect to the partition introduced above.
-Formally, we introduce $2k+2$ sites with a local $q$-dimensional Hilbert space and consider the partitions